watson-nm/git-intro/README.md

   * The examples, data, code and solutions are hosted on a [github repo](https://github.com/CSB-book/CSB](https://github.com)/CSB-book/CSB)
 * Lots of [git](https://git-scm.com/)/[GitHub](https://guides.github.com/)/[GitLab](https://gitlab.com/help?nav_source=navbar) resources from the source, as well as free training through a number of github sites
 * StackOverflow is another good resource (e.g., for questions concerning git (or GitHub/GitLab): [https://stackoverflow.com/questions/tagged/git](https://stackoverflow.com/questions/tagged/git)

+## Reference for Git

+The book <em>Computing Skills for Biologists: A Toolbox</em> contains a useful introduction to Git with practice data and code.
+Members of the UVA community can access the book [online](http://proxy01.its.virginia.edu/login?url=http://www.degruyter.com/isbn/9780691183961).
+The examples, data, code, and solutions are hosted on a [github repo](https://github.com/CSB-book/CSB]https://github.com/CSB-book/CSB).

 ## How to compare revisions
 * use the following style of URL with two commit hashes (Rev A and Rev B)